kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Secrete testosterone in response to LH
 	D. Are known as interstitial cells of the testes
 	E. Are able to continue proliferating once fully differentiated

-#### Answer: A. Are involved in the nurturing of sperm cells within the seminiferous tubules - ?
+#### Answer: A. Are involved in the nurturing of sperm cells within the seminiferous tubules - TRUE
+- Sertoli cells are regarded as 'mother cells'
+	- providing nutrition and wellbeing to the sperm cells within seminiferous tubules
+- Once differentiated, they stop proliferating
+- Leydig cells or interstitial cells synthesise and secrete testosterone
+	- in response to hormonal stimulation by LH and FSH

 ### Q129
 A 15-year-old boy presents with sudden-onset right testicular pain associated with nausea and vomiting.
 On examination, the right testis is found to be drawn up into the groin with a horizontal lie and is very tender.
 What is the most appropriate form of management?